leangjia/blender_docs/manual/editors/preferences/editing.rst

       New objects align to the 3D cursor's orientation.
 Enter Edit Mode
    If selected, Edit Mode is automatically activated when you create a new object.
+Instance Empty Size
+   The display size for empties when a new :doc:`collection instance </scene_layout/object/properties/instancing/collection>` is created.

 .. _prefs-editing-duplicate-data: